awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-server-identityproviderdetails.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Function`  <a name="cfn-transfer-server-identityproviderdetails-function"></a>
-The ARN for a lambda function to use for the Identity provider\.
+The ARN for a Lambda function to use for the Identity provider\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`